Data Structures With C

 number of the parameters of a function.
 Parameters are optional; that is, a

-• Function Body− The function body contains a collection of statements that
+function may contain no parameters. - Function Body− The function body contains a collection of statements that

 define what the function does.